opvious/sdk.ts/packages/sdk/README.md

 });
 ```

-As a convenience, this package also reexports `opvious-graph` as
+As a convenience, this package also reexports `@opvious/api-operations` as
-`opvious/graph`.
+`opvious/api`.